dfinity/quill/README.md

     quill send --dry-run <path-to-file>

-`quill` could be used on an online computer to send any signed transactions:
+`quill` could be used on an online computer to send any signed transaction:

     quill send <path-to-file>